moj-analytical-services/data-engineering-and-modelling-applicant-info/README.md

 We're open to flexible and hybrid working arrangements that include regular home working, but you'll need to go to one of these offices from time to time.

-### What is the salary?

-The roles on offer are across three different salary bands at the MoJ.
-But here is a breakdown of the salary ranges:

-- Grade 7 👉 National £51,767 - £59,590, London £55,720 - £64,135
-- SEO 👉 National £37,683 - £41,506, London £43,647 - £48,067
-- HEO 👉 National £31,265 - £34,446, London £35,405 - £39,000

-The Data Engineer roles are also entitled to DDaT Allowance, which is added to your base salary:

-- Grade 7 👉 maximum allowance of £22,758
-- SEO 👉 maximum allowance of £14,655
-- HEO 👉 maximum allowance of £5,273

-Your allowance will be calculated based on the skills and experience you demonstrate during the recruitment phases.
-Whilst in the role you will also have the opportunities to apply for this allowance.

-### I am not part of the Civil Service so the terms Grade 7, SEO and HEO confuse me.
-How do I know what level I should be applying at?

-There’s no equation that can translate your skills and experiences directly to a ‘grade’.
-It depends entirely on your experience and skills, in both a technical and professional capacity.
-We’re tried to make the skills requirements for each role as easy to understand as possible in the job adverts.
-In general though, the difference between HEO and Grade 7 is that at Grade 7 you will be managing teams of people, and projects, and have more responsibilities than a HEO.

 ### What kind of people are you looking for for these roles?

 We are really keen to break away from the archetypal views of a Data Engineer and Analytics Engineer.
 We really encourage anyone with the relevant skills and willingness to learn to apply.
 We will support you to learn skills you may not yet had the opportunity to learn, but show an eagerness to.